 In addition to these 4 guidelines, the 10 year risk is a “potpourri” which includes considerations like one’s blood pressure, family history, and a consideration of factors from the old Framingham Study of yore.

-Spinning Propaganda with Celebrities
+Spinning Misinformation with Celebrities

 The corporate pharmaceutical, medical, and the mainstream media machines have recently tapped into a personality paragon of popularity and believability who is a “big influencer.”
 We have all seen this kind persona.
 This nice man is one of the voice pieces being used to announce to a hoodwinked public the new and supposedly wholesome cholesterol guideline movement.